platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 The Platform.sh user that triggered the activity.

-### `deployment`
+### `payload.deployment`

 This large block details all information about all services in the environment.
 That includes the resulting configuration objects derived from [`routes.yaml`](../../define-routes/_index.md), [`services.yaml`](../../add-services/_index.md), and [your app configuration](../../create-apps/_index.md).

-Most notably, the `deployment.routes` object's keys are all of the URLs made available by the environment.
+Most notably, the `payload.deployment.routes` object's keys are all of the URLs made available by the environment.
 Note that some will be redirects.
 To find those that are live URLs filter to those objects whose `type` property is `upstream`.